Elastase: Forms and classification

-The four "pancreatic elastases", chymotrypsin, and neutrophil elastase are serine proteases.
+The five chymotrypsin-like elastases, chymotrypsin-C, and neutrophil elastase are all serine proteases.
 The "macrophage elastase" is a matrix metallopeptidase.

-Chymotrypsin is weaker at digesting elastin than the archetypical pancreatic elastase.
+Chymotrypsin-C is less able breaking down elastin than pancreatic elastases like CELA2A and CELA2B.

 Some bacteria (including Pseudomonas aeruginosa) also produce elastase; bacterial elastases work in many ways and include serine proteases, aspartic proteases, thiol proteases, and metalloenzymes.

 Function

-The fact that elastase can break down elastin in test tubes (while other proteases cannot) does not imply that there is a unifying function for all elastases in the living body.
+While elastases can all break down elastin in test tubes (while other proteases cannot), there is not necessarily a unifying function for all elastases in the living body.
 Instead, they each have their own role: